MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/achievements-2017/simplified-achievements.md

 Achievements unlocks will not occur while the user is offline.

-### I see a new "AchievementUpdate" event in XDP.
+### I see a new "AchievementUpdate" event in Partner Center.
 If my title uses that event, does that mean it has Achievements 2017?

 The *AchievementUpdate* base event is required by Xbox Live for backend purposes.
 You can safely ignore this base event.